 photo

 Digital Equity

-Advocating for policies, programs, and additional resources to close the digital divide by tackling barriers to broadband access, reliability, and affordability and fostering digital equity and digital literacy.
+Advocating for policies, programs, and additional resources to close the digital divide by tackling barriers to broadband access, reliability, and affordability while fostering digital equity and digital literacy.

+photo